 The concept of the emergency planning cycle

-Although there are different models used to prepare an emergency plan, they contain similar elements and the approach for development is usually cyclical.
+Although there are different models used to prepare an emergency plan, they typically contain similar elements and the approach for development is usually cyclical.

 Simple cyclical process